I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I raised my eyebrows, ‘What happened to Hobart?’

 She laughed silently and shrugged her shoulders.
-She flicked her hair back and gazed out of the window before leaning towards her friend on the other side of her.
+She flicked her hair back and gazed out of the window before leaning towards her friend, on her other side.

 As soon as the bell rang, Jessica left with her friend.
 I walked out into the hall, unsure of where I should head to.
 There were a lot of people either hurrying or dawdling in large groups, down the halls.
 I walked through several corridors, peering into each doorway as I passed.
 I found the music room where I’d have my lessons later that week.
 Walking left, at a corner, I found the girls’ bathroom or at least one of the facilities in the school.